A visual introduction to information theory: Core quantities: information, entropy, and mutual information

 Mutual information can be written in three different ways in terms of the other entropies:

 An example of how $I(\xrv; \yrv)$ can be manipulated into these other forms can be found in Appendix \ref{mi_decomp_proof}.

-The first two can be interpreted as the average uncertainty in one random event after subtracting the uncertainty that remains having observed a different random event.
-The third can be interpreted as the total uncertainty of the both random events in isolation minus the uncertainty of both considered together.
+The first two can be interpreted as the total uncertainty in one event minus the uncertainty that remains after observing the other.
+The third is the total uncertainty of both events in isolation minus the uncertainty of both considered together.